owasp-amass/oam-tools/README.md

 [![Chat on Discord](https://img.shields.io/discord/433729817918308352.svg?logo=discord)](https://discord.gg/HNePVyX3cp)

-The OAM Tools serves the purpose for extracting, manipulating, and analyzing data in an OAM database.
+The OAM Tools serve the purpose of extracting, manipulating, and analyzing data in an OAM database.

 **Current tools are:**